In this article I will explain what white balance is, and how your camera deals with the process.

 In this completely made up example the image should be ‘improved’ because the original image would have had too much blue and green and by adding more red everything becomes equalized and any blue/green color cast is removed.

 Is that really what happens?

-It’s a bit more subtle and sophisticated than that, and the likes of us never really know exactly what’s going on under the hood, but this is – broadly speaking – the principle of white balance.
+The precise way a camera works all this out is more sophisticated than that how I’ve explained.
+Understanding white balance in digital photography requires a bit of imagination!
+The likes of us never really know exactly what’s going on under the hood, but this is – broadly speaking – the principle of white balance.

 How does this theory apply to real life?

 On your camera you will have a number of settings associated with white balance.